OrqueIO/Orqueio-bpm-examples/usertask/task-form-embedded-bpmn-events/README.md

 This quickstart demonstrates how to use escalation and error events in embedded forms.

 # Overview
 This example uses Jakarta API.
-It is compatible with the latest releases of Camunda Tomcat and WildFly distributions.
+It is compatible with the latest releases of Orqueio Tomcat and WildFly distributions.

 ## Where are Error and Escalation events defined?

-Boundary Events can be added in the Camunda Modeler.
+Boundary Events can be added in the Orqueio Modeler.
 Each can be referenced by its error- or escalation code.

 ![Modeler Screenshot][1]